zesty-genius128/Certus_server/README.md

 - "Analyze these drugs for shortages: insulin, metformin, lisinopril"
 - "Check shortage status for multiple diabetes medications"
 - "Batch analysis of cardiovascular drugs with trend data"

+**Adverse Events Queries:**

+- "What adverse events have been reported for aspirin?"
+- "Show me serious adverse events for warfarin"
+- "Search for side effects of metformin in the FDA database"
+- "Has the FDA received reports of serious reactions to atorvastatin?"

 ## Integration Options for Healthcare Systems